iocedano/wordpress/README.md

 ```

 #### Burn it all
-This will remove the containers and the volumns which means delete all data
+This will remove the containers and the volumes which means delete all data

 ```bash
 make burn-it